13egliB/Narsil-s-user-js/desktop/README.md

 This user.js is a fork from the arkenfox project with a substantial divergence.
 It tries to avoid all the automatic connections even though security could be reduced slightly.
 For instance, OSCP is a privacy breach.
 Nevertheless, it is also a security feature.
 This user.js disables them as well as safebrowsing, automatic addons connections and so on.
 You will have to check manually addons updates in the related preferences section.

-However, one connection could not be blocked anymore:
+However, two connections could not be blocked anymore:

 * firefox.settings.services.mozilla.com

 https://bugzilla.mozilla.org/show_bug.cgi?id=1598562#c13

+* content-signature-2.cdn.mozilla.net

 [How to stop Firefox from making automatic connections](https://support.mozilla.org/en-US/kb/how-stop-firefox-making-automatic-connections)
 (Section "Automatic updates and Security/Login breach information")

-So you will have to include it to the host list of your OS.
+So you will have to include them to the host list of your OS.

 Nevertheless, consider installing Abrowser from Trisquel, Icecat, Iceweasel for Parabola or Librewolf.
-They lack that connection:
+They lack those connections:

 [Abrowser](https://archive.trisquel.info/trisquel/pool/main/f/firefox/?C=S;O=D)